Salman Mumtaz

-Salman Mumtaz studied in Ashgabat.
-Since 1910, he spoke against religious fanaticism and superstition with his poems and feuilletons in "Molla Nasreddin" and other magazines.
-In addition to his native Azerbaijani, he mastered persian, arabic, russian, turkish and urdu languages.
-Salman Mumtaz prepared the works of Imadaddin Nasimi, Qovsi Tabrizi, Molla Panah Vagif, Gasim Bey Zakir, Mirza Shafi Vazeh and other Azerbaijani classics for publication.
-In 1927 - 1928, he published two volumes of Azerbaijani ashik poetry.
+Mumtaz studied in Ashgabat.
+Since 1910, he began speaking against religious fanaticism and superstition with his poems and feuilletons in the Molla Nasreddin and other magazines.
+In addition to his native Azerbaijani, he was fluent in Persian, Arabic, Russian, Turkish and Urdu languages.
+Mumtaz prepared the works of Imadaddin Nasimi, Qovsi Tabrizi, Molla Panah Vagif, Gasim Bey Zakir, Mirza Shafi Vazeh and other Azerbaijani classic poets for publication.
+In 1927-1928, he published two volumes of Azerbaijani ashik poetry.
 He also compiled scientific texts of Khatai, Fuzuli, and others.

-In October 1937, Mumtaz, a victim of Great Purge, was arrested and sentenced to ten years' imprisonment.
-He was shot in September 1941 in the city of Oryol while he was in prison.
-The 270 manuscripts collected by him were destroyed while he was arrested.
-On November 17, 1956, Salman Mumtaz was exonerated by the USSR Supreme Court after his death.
+In October 1937, Mumtaz became a victim of the Great Purge when he was arrested and sentenced to ten years of imprisonment.
+He was shot in September 1941 in the city of Oryol while in prison.
+The 270 manuscripts collected by him were destroyed during his arrest.
+On November 17, 1956, he was posthumously exonerated by the USSR Supreme Court.